Skip to Content

 Instructions

-• Add the ingredients to a serving bowl and massage to combine for about 2-3 minutes.
+• Add the ingredients for sumac onions to a serving bowl and massage to combine for 2-3 minutes.

-• Taste and season with sumac.
-Then, cover and set it aside for at least 30 minutes before serving.
+• Taste and season with more ground sumac.
+Cover and set it aside for 30 minutes before serving.

 Notes